Greg-rug/Assignment-/Asteroids/README.md

   <h1 align="center">Asteroids</h1>

   <p align="center">
-    The retro game is back with a brank new look!
+    The retro game is back with a brand new ... main menu!
   </p>
 </p>